Tacubaya: The lost city

 La Ciudad Perdida (The Lost City) of Tacubaya are small shacks made of cardboard, wood and other found items that line the narrow streets in a part of the neighborhood, on Becerra, Mártires de Tacubaya, Heroes de la Intervencion and 11 de Abril streets, surrounding a complete block.
 The neighborhood was always poor, first inhabited about 100 years ago when small houses of adobe with wood roofs were built, forming the narrow streets that are found here.
 The area is filled with garbage and the smell of urine and stagnant water from drains that no longer work.
 Drug use entered this area in the 1980s, first with marijuana, then with cocaine.
 Eventually, the area became a drug distribution center.
 Neighbors say that most of the people in the lost city are transvestites, drug addicts, thieves as well as entire families, of which there are an estimated hundred.
-Residence of both the shacks and the permanent buildings say that they have been promised solutions to their problems, but nothing is done.
+Residents of both the shacks and the permanent buildings say that they have been promised solutions to their problems, but nothing is done.